aappddeevv/scalar2020/presentation/content/introduction.md

 - Ability to run a few containers.
   - You'll need a beefy laptop capable of running containers.
 You can run containers under windows, macos or linux on your laptop.
 You can also run containers in the cloud.
 How you run the containers during the workshop is up to you, but it will be assumed in the configuration and scripts that the containers are running locally.
   - You may choose not to run containers at all but you should only do this if you can completely control your laptop's configuration.
+- editor: e.g. vim, emacs, vscode, jetbrains, ...
+  - We will not assume that your chosen editor knows how to work with containers directly.
+We will run all container commands by CLI and be explicit about how different parts connect to each other.
+- git (so you can checkout the workshop repo)

 The ability to run a few containers generally means that you need a laptop with 16GB of memory and 30GB of free disk space.

 You can optionally run this all in the cloud even for this cloud.
 A AWS script is included to spin up an container focused ec2 instance.
 It would cost around $1.50 USD to use during this class but its up to you.